triobaba/LangchainxLLM/README.md

    git clone https://github.com/triobaba/langchainXLLM
 Navigate to the project directory:

-shell
+'''shell
 Copy code
    cd Langchain-LLM-PDF-QA

 Install the required Python dependencies:

-shell
+'''shell
 Copy code
    poetry install
 If you don't have Poetry installed, you can install it using:

-shell
+'''shell
 Copy code
    pip install poetry
 Start a Poetry shell:

-shell
+'''shell
 Copy code
    poetry shell
 Please create an .env file from .env.sample once the application is installed.
 Edit the .env file with your OpenAI organization and OpenAI key:

-shell
+'''shell
 Copy code
    cp .env.sample .env
 Usage
 Uploading a File
 Start the application:

-shell
+'''shell
 Copy code
    chainlit run app/app.py -w
 Access the application in your web browser (by default, it runs on http://localhost:5000).

 You'll be greeted with a welcome message and instructions on how to use the application.